top of page

 How to Avoid Frustration When a Ride Goes Wrong

-Horse sports are notorious for their highs and lows.
-Despite our efforts to bring our best selves to the saddles every day, things do not always go as planned, especially when adding a 1000 lbs animal to the equation.
+Despite our efforts to bring our best selves to the saddle, things do not always go as planned, especially when adding a 1000 lb. animal to the equation.
 Every equestrian understands the frustration of a ride that goes pear-shaped, those days when nothing seems to go your way and your horse is suddenly green again.
+Learning how to control our emotions for when, not if, these annoying days inevitably occur is piviotal to our partnership with our horses.

-Rest assured every horse owner knows the feeling.
+Rest assured it happens to us all.
 You go out for a ride only to find you can't see a stride, keep knocking barrels, or feel unsteady in the saddle.
 No matter how practiced or naturally talented, everyone has off days.
 The phenomenon is so often experienced in pro baseball there is a term for it: "The Yips."

 Woman laying in bed